1) What is the difference between the QA and software testing?

 26) List out the roles of Software Quality Assurance engineer?

-A software quality assurance engineer tasks include following things
+A software quality assurance engineer tasks may include following things amongst others

 - Writing source code